 - This crispy pea fritter recipe only takes a few simple steps and 15 minutes to make.

-- You can modify the amount of spices and herbs to cater to younger taste buds.
+- You can modify the amount of salt and herbs to cater to younger taste buds.

 - These pea fritters have a wonderful texture, as the batter is thick and doesn't spread thinly in the pan while frying, resulting in nice and thick fritters.